krakphp/cargo/README.md

 # Cargo

-Cargo is yet another container library.
-Its feature set and semantics closely follow [Pimple](http://pimple.sensiolabs.org); however, it's design is more modular so that it can be extended.
-It was designed to be compatible with Pimple; so you can easily use any Pimple service providers with Cargo.
+Cargo is yet another container library that strives for simplicity with powerful extensions.
+Its feature set and semantics closely follow [Pimple](http://pimple.sensiolabs.org) and the [Laravel Service Container](https://laravel.com/docs/5.5/container); however, its design is more much modular so that it can extended to fit any need.

-Pimple is a great service container; however it suffers from one problem... extendability.
-Pimple was never designed to properly extended or decorated which makes it very hard to add features without modifying the core.
-Cargo is a container that manages to keep the simplicity of Pimple while allowing powerful extensions.
+The main shortcoming of these other libraries is the lack of ability to properly decorate other containers or change any of the internal logic.
+Cargo's API was designed to be simple, yet allow decoration which keeps the simplicity of Pimple while allowing a powerful feature set like the Laravel container.

 ## Installation